wds4/DCoSL/dips/conceptGraph/declarations/word.md

     "slug": "word",
     "name": "word",
     "title": "word",
-    "description": "A node in a graph, formatted in json, with additional requirements specified in DIP-100" }
+    "description": "A node in a graph, formatted in json, with additional requirements and conventions specified according to the DCoSL protocol."
+  }
 }
 ```